 The road conditions also play a part.
 In icy and slippery conditions, regenerative braking is reduced so it’s harder to claw some of those miles back during the journey.
 Snow, slush and wind also increase your vehicle’s rolling resistance, meaning your vehicle is having to work harder to travel the same miles than when it’s a dry, calm day.

 At this stage, it’s worth noting that electric cars are not special in this instance.
 It’s the same for diesel and petrol-powered cars.
-Once temperatures drop and conditions become trickier, they are less efficient too and you’ll find yourself refuelling sooner.
+Once temperatures drop and conditions become trickier, they’re less efficient too and you’ll find yourself refuelling sooner.

 How to maximise electric car range in the winter